kyma-project/examples/README.md

 # Examples

+## :warning: **Archived**

+This repository has been deprecated and archived.
+Replacements can be found in the individual [module pages](https://kyma-project.io/#/06-modules/README).
+Telemetry-related guides moved to the new [Telemetry integration guides](https://kyma-project.io/#/telemetry-manager/user/README?id=integration-guides).

 ## Overview

 The examples project provides a central repository to showcase and illustrate features and concepts on Kyma.